 I have a Seniors Card, can I pay the concession rate?

 Yes, your Seniors Card will qualify you for the concession rate entry into AUSACA.

 Does my registration fee allow me to see any of the finals?

-The Part B fee (individual registration for each competing singer) allows you to see any live finals for your division (either Secondary School or Open).
-If you want to also observe the live finals for the other division (eg. You are in a School group but you also want to watch the Open Finals) then you will be offered the opportunity to purchase audience tickets to other events before the general public.
+The Part B fee (individual registration for each competing singer) allows you to see the live final for your division.
+If you also want to observe the live finals for the other division (eg. You are in a School group but you also want to watch the Open Finals) then you will be offered the opportunity to purchase audience tickets to other events before the general public.

 If we successfully progress through to the live finals will our travel and accommodation costs be covered?

 No. All travel, accommodation and related costs for all AUSACA events are the responsibility of your vocal group.

 Can we use the set time limits however we want?

 We’ve given time limits for the video auditions and live finals so that groups have flexibility to show us the strength of their group in the best way that suits them.
 As such, groups are welcome to use those time limits by either singing songs in full, or abridged versions, or as part of a medley, or a mash-up, and with any musical style as long as it’s 100% a cappella.